hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/guidelines.md

 - When filtering complex data, searching within a set of filters, and creating complex filtering patterns.
 - When collecting information in a form that benefits from a "connected" visual representation, e.g., a key/value pair.
 - When an action performs a generative function rather than a submit function, e.g., generating API credentials.
-- As a complex data input, e.g., uploading a document or connecting to another external resource.
+- As a complex data input, e.g., uploading a document or connecting to an external resource.

 ### When not to use

 - To submit a form or set of inputs.
 An Input Group can exist within a form to collect multi-directional data, but should not submit that data via a form method.
 Use the guidelines in [Form patterns](/patterns/form-patterns) instead.
-- With a `readonly` or `disabled` input field. <!-- Add something else in here -->
+- To connect multiple fields that each require their own label.

-## Acceptable sub components
+## Primitive components

-The Input Group can consist of a variety of different components and subcomponents, however, we recommend limiting usage in both Figma and code to these subcomponents as they're styling and layout is handled out of the box in the component.
+An Input Group can consist of a multiple primitive subcomponents that vary in their properties and intended input value.
+We recommend limiting usage in both Figma and code to those defined in the `ButtonType` and `InputType` primitives to ensure consistent styling and grouping.

 ### Button types

-Buttons of different types within an Input Group will inform and impact the UX in different ways:

 - **Default**: a default button can perform a function or interaction within an Input Group, e.g., generating an object, string, or value in a field it is connected to.
 This is an extension of the Helios [Button](/components/button).
 - **Toggle**: a toggle button can be used to filter or narrow the available parameters when searching within a data set or group of objects.
 This is an extension of the Helios [Toggle Button](/components/toggle-button).

+Different types of buttons within an Input Group will function and impact the UX in different ways, e.g., a `ToggleButton` can act as a filtering mechanism, while a the `Default` button can perform a function.

 ### Input Types

-An Input Group accepts Helios form components and their variants including:
+An Input Type is an extension of Helios form components and their variants, including:

 - [Text Input](/components/form/text-input)
     - [Text](/components/form/text-input#text)